lestec-al/files/README.md

 - download this project and extract
 - launch via command line "python files.py" (or "files_tk.py") in the project folder
 - optional, you can make executable file for different OS, if use "pyinstaller" (https://pyinstaller.readthedocs.io/en/stable/installation.html)

-This program is one of my teaching projects.